-If you are creating your own questionnaire checklist, refer to the questionnaire used in the Equal Rights Associates study of San Francisco Bay area high schools.
+If you are creating your own questionnaire checklist, refer to the questionnaire used in the Equal Rights Advocates study of San Francisco Bay area high schools.

 To Inform a School District About its Title IX Obligations

-Provide your schools with these downloadable fact sheets from the National Women’s Law Center, Legal Momentum, and OCR.
+Provide your schools with this fact sheet from the National Women’s Law Center.
 These documents list students’ rights and include many situations students encounter, including sexual cyberbullying.
 Then use letter #5 above.

 Provide your school with this fact sheet stating the responsibilities of the high school counselor.